IBMSPadmin/beta/docs/README.md

 ## IBM Spectrum Protect

-- IBM Spectrum Protect v6, v7, v8
+- IBM Spectrum Protect v6, v7, v8 (Some commands will of course still run on the old v5 systems, but not all.)

 # Releases, get spadmin.py